 1 whole green serrano chile, stem removed and top scored to increase heat, if desired

-Inspect the lentils for any stones and discard them.
-Place the lentils in a fine-mesh strainer and rinse until the water runs clear.
+Meanwhile, inspect the lentils for any stones—simply spread the lentils on a rimmed baking sheet to make them easy to see, and discard any stones that are found.
+Transfer the lentils to a fine-mesh strainer and rinse until the water runs clear.
 Transfer the lentils to a 4-quart saucepan, add the water, then all the spices and the chile pepper.
-Place saucepan over medium heat and bring to a boil, stirring occasionally.
-Once boiling, continue to simmer for 20 minutes, stirring occasionally.
+Place saucepan over medium heat, cover, and bring to a boil, stirring occasionally.
+Once boiling, continue to simmer covered for 20 minutes, stirring occasionally.

-While the daal is boiling, heat a skillet over medium heat.
-When hot, add the oil and the onions.
-Cook until the onions begin to brown and caramelize, about 15 to 20 minutes.
-Add the onions to the pot of simmering daal, being careful as it may spatter.
+Add the caramelized onions to the pot of simmering daal.
 Stir well to combine, cover saucepan, lower heat to a simmer, and cook for another 15 minutes, stirring occasionally.
 Serve hot, with basmati rice and naan if desired, and enjoy!

 — Chaat masala is an aromatic spice blend available at Indian grocery stores and online.